Understanding the Issues

 The Center: The Lesbian, Gay, Bisexual, and Transgender Community Center offers specialized training sessions and technical assistance for professionals who work with LGBT people in the New York City area.

-Fenway Institute: The National LGBT Health Education Center provides educational programs, resources, and consultation to health care organizations.
+Fenway Institute: The National LGBTQIA+ Health Education Center provides educational programs, resources, and consultation to health care organizations.

-Health HIV and National Coalition for LGBT Health: Programs include HIV Primary Care Training and Certificate Program™ and LGBT Health Training and Certificate Program™, among others.
+Health HIV and National Coalition for LGBTQ Health: Programs include HIV Primary Care Training and Certificate Program™ and LGBTQ Health Training and Certificate Program™, among others.

 Brochures and Tools

-National LGBT Health Education Center: This brochure explains why it is important for patients to disclose their sexual orientation and gender identity to health care providers.
+National LGBTQIA+ Health Education Center: This brochure explains why it is important for patients to disclose their sexual orientation and gender identity to health care providers.

 Lesbian, Gay, Bisexual, and Transgender Health

-New York State Department of Health: Here the AIDS Institute provides links to resources relating to LGBT health and health care.
+New York State Department of Health: Here the AIDS Institute provides links to resources relating to LGBTQIA+ health and health care.